Patient information: Warfarin (Coumadin) (Beyond the Basics)

 Patient information: Prothrombin time (PT) test and International Normalized Ratio (INR) (The Basics)

-Patient information: Medicines to prevent blood clots: Dabigatran, rivaroxaban, apixaban (The Basics)
+Patient information: Medicines to prevent and treat blood clots: Dabigatran, rivaroxaban, apixaban, and edoxaban (The Basics)

 Beyond the Basics — Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are best for patients who want in-depth information and are comfortable with some medical jargon.